ypnyp/yipnyap-docs/docs/legal/guidelines.md

 ## Links To Other Websites
 Yipnyap may contain links to third party web sites or services that are not owned or controlled by Yipnyap.

+You agree not to share or condone links and/or articles from assets owned by News Corp in Australia without supporting evidence of claims made in those articles.
+We hold the right to display a warning to those seeing posts with these links and/or articles, however we will not delete a post unless made to intentionally distribute false information that has been disputed.

 Yipnyap has no control over, and assumes no responsibility for the content, privacy policies, or practices of any third party web sites or services.
 We do not warrant the offerings of any of these entities/individuals or their websites.